Spatiotemporal Clustering with Neyman-Scott Processes via Connections to Bayesian Nonparametric Mixture Models: Discussion

 Traditionally, parameter estimation and latent event inference in Neyman-Scott processes have been done via moment-matching or reversible jump MCMC methods.
 The former is limited in scope, requiring strong assumptions about the nature of the latent events and their impulse responses; the latter is quite general, but its performance is limited by our ability to craft efficient Metropolis-Hastings proposals.
+A separate line of work has developed computational methods for multiplicative intensity models~\citep{ishwaran2004computational} and a general framework for models derived from Poisson random measures~\citep{james2005bayesian}, which are important precursors to our work.
 Here, we proposed a novel collapsed Gibbs sampling algorithm for Neyman-Scott processes with gamma weights (Assumption~\ref{asmp:gamma_weights}), an assumption that still permits a wide family of models, as showcased in our experiments.
 We also showed how Neyman-Scott processes with gamma weights are intimately related to mixture of finite mixture models and Bayesian nonparametric mixture models derived from the Dirichlet process and the Pitman-Yor process.
-Specifically, the \gls{NSP} with gamma weights converges to a Dirichlet process mixture model in a particular limit.
-In hindsight, this relationship is intuitive: the random measure induced by the latent events is an atomic distribution with gamma-distributed weights, and in the limit of infinitely many atoms with weights going to zero, we recover a gamma process.
-Indeed, the gamma process, once normalized, yields a Dirichlet process.
-In this sense, the \gls{NSP} is very complementary to the two-parameter Pitman-Yor process.
-Both contain the Dirichlet process as a limiting case, but they approach this limit via different constructions.

-One advantage of the Neyman-Scott process is that it is naturally extended to incorporate background events.
-The analogous extension in an \gls{MFMM} or \gls{DPMM} is to have an extra cluster that is always present and has its own unique parameterization.
-While not implausible, this type of extension seems to be rare in practice.
-In our experiments, we found that the background cluster offered a useful way of separating data points due to latent events---the ``signal'' of interest---from the data points that were otherwise hard to explain---the ``noise''.
-Without a background cluster, nonparametric mixture models have to create spurious clusters to explain those data points.